uwegeercken/artikel/README.md

     java -jar artikel.jar config.yaml

 Note: On first run, the database and an administrative user will be created in the database.
 The administrator name and password is output to the log.
-Make sure you immediately change the password after you logged in.
+Make sure you change the password after you logged in.

 ## CSV Loader
 ### Loading CSV Data from files